 Make Okta Certificate SSO Easy With SecureW2

-By adding certificate capability to Okta SSO, an organization is able to offer pinpoint security while ameliorating user experience.
+By adding certificate capability to Okta SSO, an organization can offer pinpoint security while ameliorating user experience.
 Certificate-based authentication protects against over-the-air attacks and prevents a user’s identity from being exploited by another.
-If you’re interested in adding SecureW2 #1 rated service, check out our pricing page.
+If you’re interested in learning more about SecureW2’s #1 rated service, check out our Okta solutions page here.